Stands out for its quick-release buckles that make it easy to put on and take off. Has adjustable fit and chest padding for added comfort.

 That said, all dogs should wear a collar with ID tags, even if they're microchipped and harnessed.
-Wearing collar with tags increases your dog’s chance of coming home safely and quickly should he ever get lost.
+Wearing a collar with tags increases your dog’s chance of coming home safely and quickly should they ever get lost.

 With most harnesses, you only need to take one measurement to find the correct size for your dog.
 Often called the "girth" measurement, this is the circumference of your dog around his ribcage.
 To get this measurement, you'll need a soft cloth measuring tape.
 Wrap it around your dog just behind his front legs, at the widest part of his ribcage, and take note of the measurement.
 Then check the product (or the manufacturer's website) to see what size your dog's measurement equates to.